rzinkstok/docker-conquest/README.md

 - Perhaps it is simpler to use Ansible, so you can parametrize server parameters like AETitle and port number.
 Or go to Kubernetes/Helm charts.
 - Move to serious database, using a separate MySQL or PostgreSQL container
 - ...

+### Needed per instance:
+- aetitle -> envvar
+- port -> envvar
+- acrnema.map -> single file for all?
+- data folder ->
+- dbase -> add mysql container
+- logs -> volume
+- import/export converters
+- scripts -> volume
+- option for restarting service

+### Networking
+Default Docker networking only allows communications to the host (and other containers in the same compose setup).
+This can be problematic if the Conquest server needs to communicate with nodes on other machines.